Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

-fasting gives physical health points, meditating (eeg inception waves) gives mental health points; so yogis can afford a water pipe like jackie chan had in the desert jacket, and also a bong, and ganja,.. but you have to book it, and be punctual,.; otherwise all your favourites will be overpriced (most of the ttime), unless rng is on your side, but it's a gamble, like /weather|roulette|../ reports actually sanskrit should be worthless; you only learn iff you want to
+fasting gives physical health points, meditating (eeg inception waves) gives mental health points; so yogis can afford a water pipe like jackie chan had in the desert jacket, and also a bong, and ganja,.. but you have to book it, and be punctual,.; otherwise all your favourites will be overpriced (most of the ttime), unless rng is on your side, but it's a gamble, like /weather|roulette|../ reports actually sanskrit should be worthless; you only learn iff you want to references from contributions distribute points; you get more points if you do it properly, but we'll dm what lookup you access, and source trails will be credited we value newer (more recent) contributions more, but we charge less for them, orn't (bookings,..); economical bubbles it's more intelligent to be fully booked, but it's a blessing, and a curse